nguyentrunghai/Setting_up_Linux_cluster/ldap_server_client.md

 This is done on the server only.

 ## Move the admin user out of `/home`
-This is done on both server and clients.
+This is done on both server and clients.<br/>
 Change user to root

 `~$ sudo -i`